aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

     --8<-- "docs/snippets/parser/refine.ts"
     ```

+    1. validate a single field
+    2. validate an object with multiple fields

 Zod provides a lot of other features and customization, see [Zod documentation](https://zod.dev) for more details.

 ## Types

 ### Schema and Type inference
-Zod provides a way to extract the type of schema, so you can use it in your handler:
+Use `z.infer` to extract the type of the schema, so you can use types during development and avoid type errors.

 === "Types"
-    ```typescript hl_lines="19 22 27"
+    ```typescript hl_lines="22 25 30"
     --8<-- "docs/snippets/parser/types.ts"
     ```

-    1. Use `z.infer` to extract the type of the schema
+    1. Use `z.infer` to extract the type of the schema, also works for nested schemas
-    2. `event` is typed as `Order` object
+    2. `event` is of type `Order`
-    3. we can infer deeply nested types, here `Order` and `OrderItem` are inferred
+    3. infer types from deeply nested schemas

 ### Compatibility with @types/aws-lambda

-The package `@types/aws-lambda` contains type definitions for AWS service event invocations.
+The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations.
 Powertools parser utility also bring AWS Lambda event types based on the built-in schema definitions.
-Both libraries try to provide types for the same event structure, but they might not be compatible with each other yet.
-We are working on a sustainable solution to make them compatible and avoid any breaking changes in the future.

-We recommend to use the types provided by the parser utility.
+We recommend to use the types provided by the parser utilit.
+If you encounter any issues or have any feedback, please [submit an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose).

-## Error handling
-We don't have any error handling in the utility and propagate all errors from Zod, which are thrown as `ZodError`.